-Students are considered to have satisfactorily completed a course if there is sufficient evidence that they have met the following course completion criteria.
+Students are considered to have satisfactorily completed a course if, in the Principal's view, there is sufficient evidence that they have met the following course completion criteria.
 They must have:

 - 1. followed the course developed by NESA; - 2. applied themselves with diligence and sustained effort to the tasks and experiences provided by the school, and - 3. achieved some or all of the course outcomes.